AWinterman/api_object_specification/README.rst

 Name may be defined multiple times.
 The resulting specification accepts any definition of NAME.

-If the content type of the api is JSON (configurable via a property in your sphinx conf.py), then the following tokens are defined as primitives.
+If the content type of the api is JSON (configurable), then the following tokens are defined as primitives.

 - object
 - array